intel-analytics/ipex-llm/dl/src/main/scala/com/intel/analytics/bigdl/example/imageclassification/README.md

 1. Prepare model.

-    The torch resnet model used in this example can be found in [Resnet Torch Model](https://github.com/facebook/fb.resnet.torch/tree/master/pretrained).
+    The Torch ResNet model used in this example can be found in [Resnet Torch Model](https://github.com/facebook/fb.resnet.torch/tree/master/pretrained).
-    The bigdl inception model used in this example can be trained with [bigdl Inception](https://github.com/intel-analytics/BigDL/tree/master/dl/src/main/scala/com/intel/analytics/bigdl/models/inception).
+    The BigDL Inception model used in this example can be trained with [bigdl Inception](https://github.com/intel-analytics/BigDL/tree/master/dl/src/main/scala/com/intel/analytics/bigdl/models/inception).
     You can choose one of them, and then put the trained model in $modelPath, and set corresponding $modelType（torch or bigdl）.

 2. Prepare predict dataset

-    You can use imagenet-2012 validation dataset to run the example, the data can be found from <http://image-net.org/download-images>.
-    After you download the files(ILSVRC2012_img_val.tar), run the follow commands to prepare the data.
+    Put your image data for prediction in the ./predict foler.
+Alternatively, you may also use imagenet-2012 validation dataset to run the example, which can be found from <http://image-net.org/download-images>.
+After you download the file (ILSVRC2012_img_val.tar), run the follow commands to prepare the data.

      ```bash
     mkdir predict
     tar -xvf ILSVRC2012_img_val.tar -C ./predict/
     ```

-    If your want to use your own data similar to imagenet, <code>Note</code> : You should put all predict images in the same $folder.

 ## Run this example

-Command to run the example in spark local mode:
+Command to run the example in Spark local mode:

 ```
     ./bigdl.sh